-- Supporting our anti-bullying policy and procedures - Encouraging their children to be positive members of the school community - Discussing with their child's teacher any concerns that their child may be experiencing relating to bullying or if they are involved with bullying in some way - Helping to establish an anti-bullying culture outside of school.
+- Supporting our anti-bullying policy and procedures. - Encouraging their children to be positive members of the school community.

+- Discussing with their child's teacher any concerns that their child may be experiencing bullying or involved in some other way. - Helping to establish an anti-bullying culture outside of school.